-Six to ten members appointed by Ark, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area:
+Six to ten members appointed by the Ark Director of Governance, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area:

 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance:

 - Good insight into the specific challenges at the school and the general challenges of operating top-quality schools

 - Specific skills as needed by/relevant to the school

 - A link to the senior executive team of Ark Schools

 The LGB has four clerked meetings a year and one unclerked strategy meeting.

 Claire is a Business Affairs Consultant with over 25 years' experience in the music and entertainment industry.
 She trained as a lawyer with the international law firm Herbert Smith and worked for them in London and Hong Kong before moving to IMG Artists where she was Director of Legal Affairs and Managing Director, Europe.
 Claire's freelance portfolio includes a diverse range of music and entertainment industry clients as well as community and social projects.